 The latest national Business Confidence Monitor (BCM) for Q4 2023 shows a slight shift in sentiment within the quarter.
 However, the quarter-on-quarter improvement in sentiment is marginal, remaining broadly steady at a similar level over the last few quarters.
 Overall confidence continues to fall short of the pre-pandemic average.

 The survey results are based on 1,000 telephone interviews among ICAEW Chartered Accountants covering a range of UK sectors, regions and company sizes, ensuring a representative picture of the UK economy.
-The latest quarterly findings are based on the period 26 June to 22 September 2023.
+The latest quarterly findings are based on the period 17 October to 15 December 2023.

 Business confidence in the North West

 Sentiment in the North West fell in Q4 2023, with the Business Confidence Index now at +3.9.
 Confidence in the region is down from +12.1 in the previous quarter, when it was the most optimistic region of the UK, and is now below the region’s historical average.
 The government’s announcement in October 2023 on cancelling the planned northern section of HS2 likely weighed on sentiment, which is now broadly on par with the UK average (+4.2).

 Healthy domestic sales are likely to have stopped confidence from falling further in the latest quarter.
 At 5.9% year-on-year in Q4 2023, domestic sales rose faster in the North West than any other nation and region in the UK.
 Companies anticipate a slight uplift in the pace of increase in the coming year to 6.4%, which is stronger than elsewhere in the UK.